Learn how to filter by, read, update, and clear the status column on monday boards using the platform API

 }

-You can update a status column with either a simple string or a JSON string, and each status column can have a maximum of 40 labels.
+You can update status columns using either simple strings or JSON strings.
+Each status column can have a maximum of 40 labels.
+When updating, you can use either the index value or the label text.

 mutation {